-Phil Collins' "You'll Be In My Heart" instrumentally played in the score during this scene reeeeaaaally gets the eyes to leak.
+- Phil Collins' "You'll Be In My Heart" instrumentally plays in the score during this scene.

-When Jane and Tarzan say goodbye at the end of the film.
+- When Jane and Tarzan say goodbye at the end of the film.
 Yes, it only lasts for a couple of minutes, but the heartwrenching tension is PAINFUL.
-And then Disney thinks, "Oh wait, this scene isn't emotional enough," so what do they do?
-Make Jane lose her glove in the wind and conveniently fly over to Tarzan, who picks it up and gives Jane one of the most pitiful looks in the history of Disney animated canon.
-Oh GOD.
+Jane then loses her glove in the wind and it conveniently flies over to Tarzan, who picks it up and gives Jane one of the most pitiful looks in the history of Disney animated canon.

 "You came back..."

 - The moment when Tantor and Terk think they've missed saying goodbye to Tarzan.
 Terk flies into a sorrowful rage while Tantor simply says, "I'm gonna miss him too."